ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 ## 👛 Deploying a wallet

-We’ve covered the basics of creating messages to help us deploy a wallet.
-Previously, we deployed wallets using wallet apps, but we’ll deploy our wallet manually this time.
+We have learned the basics of creating messages, which will now be helpful for deploying the wallet.
+In the past, we have deployed wallet via wallet app, but in this case we’ll need to deploy our wallet manually.

-In this section, we’ll walk through creating a wallet (wallet v3) from scratch.
-You’ll learn how to compile the wallet smart contract code, generate a mnemonic phrase, obtain a wallet address, and deploy the wallet using external messages and State Init (state initialization).
+In this section we’ll go over how to create a wallet (wallet v3) from scratch.
+You’ll learn how to compile the code for a wallet smart contract, generate a mnemonic phrase, receive a wallet address, and deploy a wallet using external messages and State Init (state initialization).

 ### Generating a mnemonic

-The first step in creating a wallet is generating a `private` and `public` key.
-We’ll generate a mnemonic seed phrase and extract the keys using cryptographic libraries.
+The first thing needed to correctly create a wallet is to retrieve a `private` and `public` key.
+To accomplish this task, it is necessary to generate a mnemonic seed phrase and then extract private and public keys using cryptographic libraries.

 This is accomplished as follows: